Jake Dreyer

 Jake Dreyer (born May 2, 1992) is an American musician who is the lead guitarist and songwriter for the progressive metal band Witherfall and former lead guitarist for Iced Earth.
-He was also a touring and session guitarist for the bands Demons and Wizards, White Wizzard, and Kobra and the Lotus.
+He was also a touring and session guitarist for the bands Demons & Wizards, White Wizzard, and Kobra and the Lotus.

 Early life

 At the age of 6, Dreyer started playing guitar after he heard the AC/DC song "Hells Bells".
 "I instantly knew that I wanted to do that too.
 I was hooked," says Dreyer during a July 2011 interview with Noisecreep.
 "Like anyone else, my tastes broadened over the years.
 So once I started progressing in my playing, I looked for heavier bands like Megadeth and Testament.
 In high school, I discovered all of the Shrapnel Records guys, but Yngwie Malmsteen was the first guitarist I heard that really changed my life.
 There was something about his playing that just pulled me in," remembers Dreyer.
 Dreyer released four EPs and an album before graduating high school.
-During that time, he also studied under Chris Broderick (Megadeth, Jag Panzer, Nevermore) and David Shankle, (Manowar), and won the 2007, 2008, and 2009 award for best guitarist of the year.
+During that time, he also studied under Chris Broderick (Megadeth, Jag Panzer, Nevermore) and David Shankle (Manowar), and won the 2007, 2008, and 2009 award for best guitarist of the year.